 Many expect Hong Kong to be back to normal in the long term.
 Check out the Hong Kong Arts Festival 2020.

-Given the mainland Chinese record on how it deals with pro-democracy protests, there’s very little hope it will listen to even some of the protesters’ demands.
-Establishing real dialogue and looking for a peaceful solution is the only way out for a quick recovery of Hong Kong’s tourist industry and its reputation as one of the safest big cities in the world to visit.
+Given the mainland Chinese record on how it deals with pro-democracy protests, there’s very little hope it will listen to all of the protesters’ key demands.
+Yet, establishing real dialogue and looking for a peaceful solution is the only way out for a quick recovery of Hong Kong’s tourist industry and its reputation as one of the safest big cities in the world to visit.

 Opportunistic travellers may later even be in for a treat of discounted hotel rooms and other perks to lure them back.
 If, however, the Hong Kong and Beijing governments don’t budge and take more drastic action, as they have threatened to do, it will be anybody’s guess what may be the impact on Hong Kong’s long term future as a safe tourist destination.